moltengraffiti/Project-4---Feedreader-Testing/README.md

 1) The feed has loaded successfuly with at least one entry
 2) Each feed item has a non empty URL.
-3) All feed have a non empty name.
+3) All feeds have a non empty name.
 4) The menu is hidden by default and toggles on/off when clicked.
 5) If the feed is refreshed, it contains new items